jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/fourth-month/MinutesForMeetingForWorshipForBusiness.md

         We would ask the court to rely on restitution and community service as alternatives to a jail sentence.** It was noted that we did not know much information on where this case was in the judicial process.
-Sarah indicated that she would research the issue further and report back to the clerk.
+[Sarah][SarahCallback] indicated that she would research the issue further and report back to the clerk.

     2. Molly gave an update on IMYM